Pitz72/TheSafePlace-Godot/README.md

-# 🏠 The Safe Place v0.4.0 "A unifying language for all things"
+# 🏠 The Safe Place v0.4.1 "Write Only When You're Not Drunk"

 *Un GDR testuale in stile retro computer sviluppato in Godot*